Damage and Impact of War on Mesopotamian Sites in Iraq

 “News clips claimed that just before the 1991 gulf war Iraqi soldiers had caused the damage while digging in their machine guns or while establishing artillery on top of the ziggurat.
 Other news clips claimed the damage was caused by U.S. Marines digging in after they captured the ziggurat in 1991.
 One news story in a British newspaper was based on an interview with a U.S. officer who said he had called off the bombs that were targeting the ziggurat at the last minute because the site was listed on a document of historic locations provided by the archaeological community.
 So who shot the ziggurat?
 We will probably never know unless someone confesses.”

-Looting of Ancient Treasures After the First Persian Gulf War
+Looting of Ancient Treasures in Iraq

 Looting of antiquities had been a problem in Iraq ever since the Iran-Iraq War, when attention was focused on war not archeology, and accelerated after first Persian Gulf War ended in 1991 and sanctions were imposed and money to protect archeological sites dried up.
 Looting was one of the ways a person could make money and get rich quick.
 Many famous archeological sites were looted; pieces that went missing from Iraq’s museums as ancient treasures from Iraqi’s great Mesopotamian cities flooded international markets.